Get Your Bake On

-So, without further ado it’s over to Nila.
+So, without further adieu it’s over to Nila.
 She’ll be teaching us how to make and decorate cupcake cookies.
 There will be no soggy bottoms with this recipe, we can assure you.
 Only the comforting smell of freshly baked biscuits and nodding heads from your panel of judges.

 Makes approx 8 cupcake cookies